 Eventually, as you progress, you will be able to get the results.
 Through your leadership skills and your team members' support, you will be able to make things happen.
 As you succeed, you will make a major impact on your organization and other people's lives.

 South Asian Institute of Management (SAIM College) is a reputed education provider of management education in Nepal.
 We acknowledge that academic education is not sufficient to compete globally for our students.
 That’s why we encourage students on enhancing the all-round development of students, equip them with soft skills that are most sought in the global job market.
-At SAIM College, we are dedicated to developing managers and entrepreneurs with leadership skills and a global mindset through our outstanding BBA and MBA Global business programme.
+At SAIM College, we are dedicated to developing managers and entrepreneurs with leadership skills and a global mindset through our outstanding BBA degree and MBA(Global Business) programme.